Charley Frazier

 Charles Douglas Frazier (August 12, 1939 – August 16, 2022) was an American professional football player who was a wide receiver for nine seasons in the American Football League (AFL) and the National Football League (NFL).
 He played for the Houston Oilers and Boston Patriots from 1962 to 1970.
 Frazier was an AFL All-Star in 1966.

 Early life

 Frazier was born in Houston on August 12, 1939.
 He attended Marshall High School in nearby Angleton, Texas.
 He then studied at Texas Southern University, where he starred for the Texas Southern Tigers on its track and field team.
 He was teammates with future New York Giants receiver Homer Jones.
 Frazier ran the 100-yard dash in 9.4 seconds and 220 yards in 20.8 seconds.
 He did not play college football, and was undrafted after graduating in 1962.

+Frazier was a nationally accomplished sprinter at the senior level, finishing runner-up in the 220 yards at the 1961 USA Outdoor Track and Field Championships.

 Professional career

 Despite a lack of college football experience, Frazier signed with the Houston Oilers of the American Football League (AFL) prior to the 1962 AFL season.
 With George Blanda and Don Trull at quarterback, Frazier totaled 1,129 receiving yards and 12 touchdown receptions in the 1966 season.
 His 12 touchdown receptions were the second-most in the AFL that year, trailing only Lance Alworth's 13.
 Frazier was named to the East's 1966 AFL All-Star team for his accomplishments.
 In the All-Star game, Frazier scored the game-winning touchdown on a 17-yard pass from Vito Parilli.

 In March 1969, the Oilers traded Frazier, Sid Blanks, Ronnie Caveness, and Larry Carwell to the Boston Patriots for Leroy Mitchell.
 The Patriots placed Frazier on the move list in December 1970, rendering him ineligible to play for the remainder of that season.
 He retired with 207 receptions, 3,452 receiving yards, and 29 touchdowns.